podatkovni-okvir/cv/README.md

 In short, data from googlesheets and .bib file is sent to functions from the `vitae` package, and in combination with provision of corresponding section titles in the .Rmd file creates a CV.
-Information like name, surname, contact and short "about me" section is contained in the YAML header.
+Pieces of information such as name, surname, contact and short "about me" section are contained in the YAML header.

 Feel free to reuse: